anjitha-0123/DEB_Project-Wonderlog/README.md

 🖼️ Image Uploads – Attach images to goals for better visualization and motivation.

+🔖Bookmark Inspiration Post - User can save the inspirational post if they want to.

 ## 🚀 How It Works

 1️⃣ Admin posts an inspiration – Users can see and comment on it.

 2️⃣ Users create their own goals – Categorize them, set target dates, and add images.

 3️⃣ Track and stay inspired – View progress and engage with the community.

+4️⃣ Bookmark inspirations  – Users can save admin's inspiration posts for later viewing.

 ## 📌 Tech Stack